bitrise-steplib/step-template/README.md

 If you want to use your step in your project's `bitrise.yml`:

 1. git push the step into it's repository
-2. reference it in your `bitrise.yml` with the `git::` step reference style:
+2. reference it in your `bitrise.yml` with the `git::PUBLIC-GIT-CLONE-URL@BRANCH` step reference style:

 ```
 - git::https://github.com/user/my-step.git@branch: